AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ### Campaign Summary {#campaign-summary-metrics}

 A Campaign Summary report includes the following visualizations, which you can use to evaluate the scale and efficiency of your campaign's delivery.
-For general guidance on interpreting these metrics, refer to the [measure performance](../measure.md) guide.
+For guidance on interpreting reach, frequency, and impression metrics in Collaboration generally, refer to the [measure performance](../measure.md) guide.

 | Visualization | Description |
 | --- | --- |